-Arteries are blood vessels that carry blood from your heart to the rest of your body. "-Itis" means inflammation.
-So arteritis is inflammation of your arteries.
-Blood vessel inflammation in general is called vasculitis Overview of Vasculitis "Vascular" means having to do with blood vessels. "-Itis" means inflammation.
-So vasculitis is inflammation of blood vessels.
-Vasculitis can affect any size or type of blood vessel It may affect... read more .
+Arteries are blood vessels that carry blood from your heart to the rest of your body.
+Arteritis is inflammation of your arteries.
+Blood vessel inflammation in general is called vasculitis Overview of Vasculitis Vasculitis is inflammation of blood vessels.
+Vasculitis can affect any size or type of blood vessel It may affect many blood vessels in many organs or just a few vessels in 1 or 2 organs The... read more .

 What is giant cell arteritis?

-Giant cell arteritis is a type of vasculitis Overview of Vasculitis "Vascular" means having to do with blood vessels. "-Itis" means inflammation.
-So vasculitis is inflammation of blood vessels.
-Vasculitis can affect any size or type of blood vessel It may affect... read more that affects some of your larger arteries.
+Giant cell arteritis is a type of vasculitis Overview of Vasculitis Vasculitis is inflammation of blood vessels.
+Vasculitis can affect any size or type of blood vessel It may affect many blood vessels in many organs or just a few vessels in 1 or 2 organs The... read more that affects some of your larger arteries.
 It's sometimes called temporal arteritis because it very often affects an artery on your temple (the side of your head).

 Giant cell arteritis usually involves the large arteries that go from your heart to your neck and head

 Doctors don’t know what causes giant cell arteritis

 You may have severe headaches, pain in your scalp when you brush your hair, and pain in your jaw when you chew food

 Giant cell arteritis may lead to blindness or stroke if you don’t get treatment right away

 Doctors do a blood test and a biopsy (take a sample of tissue) from one of your arteries